mpky/CBI_Project/README.md

-### CBI Project
+# CBI Project

 <p align="center"> <img src="./data/figures/streamlit.gif"/> </p>

-I used Beautiful Soup to scrape down dollar auction data from the [Central Bank of Iraq](https://www.cbi.iq/)'s website and then visualized it in Streamlit.
+I used Beautiful Soup to scrape down dollar auction data from the [Central Bank of Iraq](https://www.cbi.iq/)'s website, applied the Isolation Forest algorithm, and then visualized the results in Streamlit and Plotly.
 The goal is to see if there have been any noticeable changes in auction amounts over the past few years.

 See writeup [here](https://medium.com/@mpokornyus/iranian-exploitation-of-iraqs-dollar-auction-3391af5032e0) detailing project context, scraping, and visualizations.

-#### Contents:
+## Contents:

 * data:
   * figures - screenshots of sample auction results and plotly visualizations.